ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 115. ADDED Adventurer's Backpacks.
 116. ADDED Necrotic Armament and Curios.
 117. NERFED Foe Bane and Burning Earth (and their upgraded versions).
 Their versatile damage is only 3d4 dice, not 4d4.
 Combined with GWM/GWF they are still supremely powerful, but removing 1 die reduces the consequences of Fighting Style Great Weapons 2024.
 118. Attempted to clear out some redundant spells/issues and to reduce the number of classes getting access to Blackguard/Veenab/Xara's spells they maybe shouldn't have.
 Specifically, removed duplicate Larloch's Minor Drain, and removed Shade shield (necromancy version of Shield) from Rangers, Druids, Clerics, Wizards, and Sorcerers.
-Mark of Putrefaction has a Constitution saving throw, and was removed from Wizards, Bards, Rangers, and Sorcerers.
-Sigil of Mortality now has a Wisdom saving throw, and the bonus action is now consistent across all levels of the spell (originally it was a BA for the lowest level cast and then an action for every upcast?).
+Mark of Putrefaction has a Constitution saving throw, and was removed from Wizards, Bards, Rangers, and Sorcerers. ~~Sigil of Mortality now has a Wisdom saving throw, and the bonus action is now consistent across all levels of the spell (originally it was a BA for the lowest level cast and then an action for every upcast?).
 Removed the spell from Wizards, Rangers, and Sorcerers.
-Reduced the base damage for Curse of Lethargy by 1 die, and made it in to a Concentration spell.
+Reduced the base damage for Curse of Lethargy by 1 die, and made it in to a Concentration spell.~~ Sigil of Mortality just straight up doesn't work. :)
 119. Degreaser and special enemy versions of spells/attacks/abilities:
    * Possession requires the enemy to have < 51% HP.
    * Hellfire Orb has a DC set by the caster rather than a fixed number, and enemies who have a special bonus version can only cast it once and only once below 75% HP.